bengourley/js-style-guide/Readme.md

 - Exactly one space after a comma: `console.log(a, b, c)`
 - Exactly one space each side of infix operators: `5 + 5 / 3`, `10 * Math.min(a, b)`
 - No space between a prefix/postfix operator and its operand: `-8 / 2`, `i++`
+- No space after a property name and exactly one space after it in an object literal: `foo: bar`

 ## No trailing whitespace